Theethat-Thamwasin/HeadYangDer/Guide&Example.md

 ---

-## ✅ That's it, Simple and Looks Clean (maybe TT)
+## ✅ That's it, Simple and Looks Clean

 HeadYangDer steps up and makes it simple to check missing or weak HTTP security headers during penetration testing.
-- Export results for reporting